Miss Universe 2003: Returns, and withdrawals

 The 2003 edition saw the returns of Argentina, Barbados, Belize, New Zealand, and Chinese Taipei.
 Barbados last competed in Miss Universe 1999, Belize in Miss Universe 2000, while the others last competed in Miss Universe 2001.
 The British Virgin Islands, Chile, Ghana, Honduras, Kenya, the Northern Mariana Islands, Portugal, the United States Virgin Islands, and Uruguay withdrew.
 Bethsaida Smith of the British Virgin Islands and Kimberly Castro of the Northern Mariana Islands withdrew due to lack of sponsorship.
 Chile, Ghana, Honduras, Kenya, Portugal, the United States Virgin Islands, and Uruguay withdrew after their respective organizations failed to hold a national competition or appoint a delegate.

 Miss Iceland 2002, Manuela Ósk Harðardóttir withdrew, when dehydration caused by the weather prevented her from competing in the preliminary competition.
 Donna Tuara of the Cook Islands and Joyce Ramarofahatra of Madagascar did not compete due to lack of sponsorship.
 Tiziana Mifsud of Malta did not compete after the Miss Malta pageant lost its Miss Universe franchise.
 Mounia Achlaf of Algeria and Melanie Putria Dewita Sari of Indonesia withdrew for undisclosed reasons.

 Participation of Venezuela at Miss Universe

 On 9 May 2003, the Miss Venezuela Organization announced that Mariángel Ruiz, Miss Venezuela 2002, would not be competing for the first time since Miss Universe 1959.
 This was due to the strict foreign exchange controls imposed by then-Venezuelan President Hugo Chávez to prevent capital flight.
-According to Osmel Sousa, president of the Miss Venezuela Organization, USD $80,000 was needed for the franchise fee to send Ruiz to the pageant.
+According to Osmel Sousa, president of the Miss Venezuela Organization, US$80,000 was needed for the franchise fee to send Ruiz to the pageant.
 Venezuelan businessman Gustavo Cisneros, was able to fund Ruiz to Panama.
 This is after Mireya Moscoso, then-President of Panama, urged Cisneros to ensure that a Venezuelan candidate will compete at Miss Universe.